 Here’s a pro-tip: There are several different types of taxis available.
 The old Volkswagen Beetle cabs are the cheapest available, and are the most iconic, but perhaps not a safe option.
 My recommendation is to pre-book a hotel car or hire from an established provider.

 There are so many different things to see and do in this beautiful resort.
 Here are my top picks:

 - La Quebrada – If you are afraid of heights, then look no further than the amazing cliff diving!
 You won’t be diving, however, you’ll have to leave that to the acrobatic professionals and watch from a safe distance.
 See them twist and flip in the air as they jump off the two ledges that make up the diving platforms that are 30m (90ft) and 41m high (almost 135ft).
 One by one into the sea they go, a tradition that dates back to the 1930s.
 This awe-inspiring demonstration lasts about 30 minutes and occurs several times throughout the day.

 This takes ‘Dive Bar’ to a whole new level!

 - Fort San Diego – Acapulco’s top historical monument.
-Its unique design was first built in 1617 to ward off pirate It protected the Manila galleons, a fleet of ships that sailed through the trade route between Acapulco and Manila in the Philippines.
+Its unique design was first built in 1617 to ward off pirates.
+It protected the Manila galleons, a fleet of ships that sailed through the trade route between Acapulco and Manila in the Philippines.

 - Diego Rivera’s murals – If like me, you enjoy art and culture then enjoy viewing these masterpieces.
-When Rivera stayed at Casa de los Vientos, then a private residence and now an art museum, he created a series of murals and other artwork.
+When Rivera stayed at Casa de Los Vientos, then a private residence and now an art museum, he created a series of murals and other artwork.
 My favourite is ‘The Feathered Serpent’ – a colourful mosaic at the entrance to the house.